Tropical Biology on a Changing Planet

-Fundamentals of Tropical Biology (Duke University BIO 280A)
+Fundamentals of Tropical Biology

 This course integrates classroom and field instruction to introduce students to the fundamental principles of tropical biology and the natural history of local plants and animals.
 The ecological complexity of the tropics, the patterns of species diversity and the types of species interactions that characterize these systems are discussed in detail.

-Field Research in Tropical Biology (Duke University BIO 281LA)
+Research Methods in Tropical Biology